sangam14/CloudNativeLab/rancher/Networking/Introduction_to_Kubernetes_Networking.md

 ---

-# An Introduction to Kubernetes Networking
+ An Introduction to Kubernetes Networking
+ {: .label .label-blue }

 - Kubernetes networking builds on top of the Docker and Netfilter constructs to tie multiple components together into applications.
 Kubernetes resources have specific names and capabilities, and we want to understand those before exploring their inner workings.

-# Pods
+ Pods
+ {: .label .label-blue }
 - The smallest unit of deployment in a Kubernetes cluster is the Pod, and all of the constructs related to scheduling and orchestration assist in the deployment and management of Pods.